codad5/keybinder/README.md

 | Listen to any other key | ***

 ## Todos
-- [ ] Add listner for mouse event
+- [ ] Add listener for mouse event
-- [ ] Add Listner for Gamepad/JoyStick
+- [ ] Add listener for Gamepad/JoyStick
-- [ ] Add Listner for USB insert
+- [ ] Add listener for USB insert

 > This is built by [Codad5](https://github.com/codad5) and [ptbysr](https://github.com/ptbysr) with ❤ and ⚡